enthought/traits/docs/source/traits_user_manual/observing.rst

 ``````````````````````

 |ObserverExpression| supports all the use cases supported by the Traits Mini Language
 and beyond.
-Users can also compose these objects programmatically and supply
+Users can compose these objects programmatically and supply
 them to |@observe|.
-These objects typically constructed using the following
+These objects are typically constructed using the following
-functions from **traits.observation.api**:
+functions from the |observation.api| module.

 .. list-table::
    :widths: 15 25